Health Warning – Algal Bloom in Lake Forsyth/Te Roto o Wairewa

 Fish and shellfish can concentrate toxins and their consumption should be avoided.
 If fish are eaten, remove the gut and liver and wash in clean water.

-Environment Canterbury will monitor the lake weekly until the warning is lifted, and the public will be advised of any changes in water quality that are of public health significance.
+Environment Canterbury monitors the lake and the public will be advised of any changes in water quality that are of public health significance.

 • The algae occur naturally but can increase rapidly during warmer months.

 • If the water is cloudy, discoloured, or has small globules suspended in it, avoid all contact.

 • Not all cyanobacterial blooms are visible to the naked eye and toxins can persist after the blooms disappear.